AnettaKo/BackEnd_Kozhukhova/README.md

 "My Wardrobe" is an application to record closes.

-A user can work with wardrobe articles: add new one, change, delete articles.
+A user can work with wardrobe articles: add new one, change, delete articles and making reports.
 The program use classificators and notes for quick input.
 The program contains a user interface through the console.
 Data is stored in MongoDB database on https://cloud.mongodb.com.
 The database is accessed via API using FastAPI library.
+Reports are displayed in a brauser using the plotly library.

 Requirements: